tommygustafson/indiana-jones-altar-pi-pico/README.md

 - In general, we will use Thonny to save files to the Pico and to edit code
 - Guide: https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/0

+For editing python code on the Pico, recommend using Thonny or Mu Editor
+- If using CircuitPython, no specific requirements with my preference for Thonny
+- If using Micropython, recommend Thonny

 RFID reader:
 - PN532
   - Plan to use the SPI interface